-For skiing, dry snow or powder snow is always preferable because it is less dense and does not create a vacuum inside the structure like wet snow does.
+For skiing, dry snow or fresh powder snow is always preferable because it is less dense and does not create a vacuum inside the structure like wet snow does.
 Powder snow is also not packed and offers low to medium density (ideal for skiing).
 Dry or powder snow’s lack of stickiness also makes it ideal for cross-country skiers.

 When you gain good speed, you will see your board floating on dry snow easily.
 This type of snow also makes it easier for you to weigh your boards and take floating and bouncing turns.